Configuration System

 encryption, compression or excludes.

-command offers a variety of subcommands in order to help you
+The config command offers a variety of subcommands in order to help you

 managing your configuration.